 Age: 24 Made in: Schalke Now: Paris Saint-Germain

 A precious find even in the rich seam of talent mined from the coal-rich Ruhr lands around Gelsenkirchen, Draxler joined Schalke before he turned eight, and was an ultra-precocious Bundesliga debutant at 17 years and 117 days, the fourth-youngest in top-flight history.
 The baby-faced exterior masked man-mountain-sized talent that dazzled across 117 Bundesliga matches for the Royal Blues before he joined Wolfsburg, inspiring them to an unprecedented UEFA Champions League quarter-final place.
-He scored on his debut in four competitions for PSG and captained Germany to their FIFA Confederations Cup win this summer, adding to his FIFA World Cup winner's medal.
-Oh, and he's only 23…
+He scored on his debut in four competitions for PSG and captained Germany to their FIFA Confederations Cup win last summer, adding to his FIFA World Cup winner's medal.
+Oh, and he's still only 24…

 Age: 25 Made in: Stuttgart Now: Chelsea

 One of a growing list of names to add to the meandering collection of VfB Stuttgart's homegrown successes, the imposing centre-back was voted Germany's top U19 player in 2012, the same year he made his Bundesliga debut two months shy of his 19th birthday.
-It says much he excelled in Italy, a country where the defender's art is held in high esteem, doing enough to force himself into Joachim Löw's plans for the Confederations Cup and earning a subsequent move to reigning English Premier League champions Chelsea.
+It says much that he excelled in Italy, a country where the defender's art is held in high esteem, doing enough to force himself into Joachim Löw's plans for the Confederations Cup and earning a subsequent move to reigning English Premier League champions Chelsea.

 Age: 22 Made in: Schalke Now: Manchester City